-The Business Combination was accounted for as a reverse recapitalization.
-Under this method of accounting, RTPY was treated as the acquired company for financial statement reporting purposes.
-The most significant impact of the Business Combination on our reported financial position was an increase in cash and cash equivalents of \$1.1 billion including \$1.0 billion in proceeds from the PIPE Investment.
-Transaction costs incurred by both parties to the Business Combination totaled \$88.2 million.
+The Merger was accounted for as a reverse recapitalization.
+Under this method of accounting, Legacy Aurora was treated as the acquirer while the Company was treated as the acquired company for financial statement reporting purposes.
+The Merger provided an increase in cash and cash equivalents of \$1,134 million including \$1,000 million in proceeds from the private investment in the PIPE Investment.
+Transaction costs incurred by both parties to the Merger totaled \$88 million.

-As a consequence of the Business Combination, we became the successor to SEC-registered and Nasdaq-listed company which requires us to hire additional personnel and implement procedures and processes to address public company regulatory requirements and customary practices.
+As a result of the Merger, we became the successor to a SEC-registered and Nasdaq-listed company which required us to hire additional personnel and implement procedures and processes to address public company regulatory requirements and customary practices.
 We expect to incur additional annual expenses as a public company for, among other things, directors' and officers' liability insurance, director fees and additional internal and external accounting and legal and administrative resources, including increased audit and legal fees.

-Apparate Business Combination
+ATG Business Combination

-On January 19, 2021, Aurora acquired 100% of the voting interests of Apparate USA LLC, the self-driving technology division of Uber.
-The acquisition date fair value of the consideration transferred was approximately \$1.9 billion, which consisted of both preferred and common stock issued to the shareholders of Apparate.
+On January 19, 2021, Aurora acquired 100% of the voting interests of ATG, the self-driving technology division of Uber.
+The acquisition date fair value of the consideration transferred was \$1,916 million, which consisted of both preferred and common stock issued to the shareholders of ATG.
 Aurora accounted for the acquisition as a business combination and recognized the assets acquired and liabilities assumed at fair value on the date of acquisition.
 The excess of purchase consideration over the fair value of the assets acquired was recorded as goodwill.